Handling Peer Pressure

 It’s important to allow teens to make day-to-day decisions for themselves.
 If parents are always deciding things for them, they send the message that their teens are incapable.
 The only way teens can truly develop their decision-making skills is to have a chance to practice putting them into action!
 As they make decisions themselves, they’ll feel good about the choices they make and may be more likely to choose to do the right thing.

-Teach Teens to Ask Questions and Consider Consequences
+Ask Questions and Consider Consequences

 Asking questions out loud to a friend or a group of peers when in a tough situation may help win allies and take some of the pressure off.
 For example, if teens are being pressured to shoplift, teach them things they can ask their peers.
 “Who thought this was a good idea?
 Whose choice was this?
 Why do we want to do this?
 Won’t we get arrested if we get caught?”
 Hearing consequences said aloud can also get peers thinking and potentially changing their minds about the very thing they were pressuring others to do.